 The excitement at the rehearsal studio each Saturday morning is palpable.
 As each of the actors and actresses enter the room, they high-five their friends, talk about what songs will be practiced that day, and begin to work out kinks for the newly choreographed dance moves.
 Performances are several months away, but already auditions are taking place, scenes are being blocked and lines are being learned.
 It’s a vibrant space, filled with people joyous about music and laughter and being together.

-For the fourth year running, Angels on Stage is starting its theatre season with all the excitement of children’s theatre troupes around the country.
+Angels on Stage is starting its theatre season with all the excitement of children’s theatre troupes around the country.
 But Angels on Stage (AoS), a San Jose, California based non-profit organization, is not like other theatre troupes: in all AoS productions and rehearsals, the actors are children with a wide range of differing abilities aged 5-22.

 Founded in 2008 by DeAnna Pursai, in honor of her sister Angel who happens to have Down syndrome, AoS is modeled after a theatre program in Indiana they participated in together.
 Angels on Stage produces an annual, professional theatrical production that illuminates the abilities of 100 actors and actresses with special needs, or Angels.
 Past productions include The Wizard of Oz, The Jungle Book, Aladdin and, this year, Alice in Wonderland.